Alzymologist/Kampela/docs/development/UX/strategy.md

 ## Personalization

-Kampelas should be highly personizable, probably in subtle ways.
+Kampelas should be highly personalizable, probably in subtle ways.
 It should be trivial for owner to observe that the device was swapped.

 ## Few buttons